 How long does it take to implement speech analytics software?

 It depends on the tool.
-Ringly.io takes about three minutes.
+Ringly.io goes live in 14 days as a done-for-you setup.
 Enthu.ai can be live in hours.
 Enterprise platforms like CallMiner, Verint, and NICE CXone typically take weeks to months, involving custom configuration, integration work, and training.

 Can speech analytics detect customer emotions accurately?